 It is said you know people by the friends they keep.

 It seems power corrupts and absolute power corrupts absolutely.

-However what should concern us most is that the ‘British’ Monarchy is manifestly not a ‘constitutional’ monarchy, it is, and always has been, an absolute monarchy with a subservient government and parliament, which works to distract attention from the true power of this monarchy.
+However what should concern us most is that the ‘British’ Monarchy is manifestly not a ‘constitutional’ monarchy, it is, and always has been, an absolute monarchy with a subservient government and parliament, which works to distract attention from the true power.